 Here’s an excerpt from an email I sent to my friends Julia, Natalie and Marc:

-When I first got back from China I wasn’t doing much, and felt guilty about it.
+When I first got back to Canada I wasn’t doing much, and felt guilty about it.
 And then I committed to doing nothing, which took pressure off and actually felt really good — but I filled the time with Netflix and a little bit of exercise.
 Also, I was relying on doctors, who admitted to not being sure what to do.

-Now I’m two weeks into a self-made treatment plan, and I’m making really positive progress: I’m stronger, more energy, clearer vision, breathing better (and can smell better), improved digestion, neck and shoulder tension decreasing, more flexible, leaner, happier, more social, taller, better posture, better skin, easier to speak Chinese, and my mind — the most important part — is a little bit more clear.
+Now I’m two weeks into a self-made treatment plan, and I’m making really positive progress: I’m stronger, more energy, clearer vision, breathing better (and can smell better), improved digestion, neck and shoulder tension decreasing, more flexible, leaner, happier, more social, taller, better posture, better skin, and my mind — the most important part — is a little bit more clear.